Everest base Camp Luxury Lodge Trek

 On this day, we need to control our adrenaline rush because we will finally step onto Everest Base Camp, the most awaited day of our trip.
 After breakfast, we will walk for a few hours from Lobuche to reach Gorakshep, a comparatively easy path.

-Here, we will unload our backpack, change for a lighter day hike pack, and slowly ascend towards Base Camp, fueling our energy with a local yet delicious lunch.
+Here, we will unload our backpacks, change into a lighter day-hike pack, and slowly ascend towards Base Camp, fueling our energy with a local yet delicious lunch.
 We must focus mainly on our pace to ensure we do not get Acute Mountain Sickness due to speed walking.

 On the way to Everest Base Camp